Deeper Insights: Resources For Releasing The Need To Please Others

 Learning To Say “No” by ME— Deborah: This article from the early days of DRIVEN illustrates how a 3-second pause can save you time & energy.
 This intentional pause is a brief yet powerful space within which you can learn to say “No” to someone’s request without coming across as negative or unaccommodating.
 Read the article and transform “busy” from a 4-letter word to state of career bliss.

 Ego Boundary: The Bruce Lee Podcast: Often, setting boundaries is hard on the ego.
 But this outlook can be overcome when certain wisdoms about ego are applied.
 Those wisdoms are part of what made the late Bruce Lee a brilliant and effective martial artist.
-It’s all discussed in this podcast episode, which will hopefully be an inspiration for you when you consider the limits of pleasing others.
+It’s all discussed in this podcast episode, which will hopefully be an inspiration for you in your pursuit of understanding and setting the boundaries that keep you on an upward career trajectory.